This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you to stop taking aspirin 2 weeks before your surgery.
-He will tell you what other medicines to take or not take on the day of your surgery.
+- Your surgeon will tell you which medicines to take or not take on the day of your surgery.
+He or she will tell you to stop taking aspirin 2 weeks before your surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
-You will need someone to drive you home after surgery.

 What will happen during an adenoidectomy:

-You will be given general anesthesia to keep you asleep and free from pain during surgery.
+- You will be given general anesthesia to keep you asleep and free from pain during surgery.

-What will happen after an adenoidectomy:
+What to expect after an adenoidectomy:

 Risks of an adenoidectomy: